Peer Review Policy

 JRSMTE adheres to the international policies against plagiarism.
 JRSMTE uses the Turnitin platform for plagiarism detection.
 Before submitting articles to reviewers, those are first checked for plagiarism, by a member of the editorial team.
 We define plagiarism as a case in which a paper reproduces another work with at least 15% similarity and without citation.

 Plagiarism is the exposure of another person’s thoughts or words as though they were your own, without permission, credit, or acknowledgment, or because of failing to cite the sources properly.
 Plagiarism can take diverse forms, from literal copying to paraphrasing the work of another.
 In order to properly judge whether an author has plagiarized, we emphasize the following possible situations:

-Substantial copying implies an author to reproduce a substantial part of another author, without permission, acknowledge, or citation.
+Substantial copying implies an author reproduces a substantial part of another author, without permission, acknowledgment, or citation.
 The substantial term can be understood both in terms of quality as quantity, being often used in the context of Intellectual property.
 Quality refers to the relative value of the copied text in proportion to the work as a whole.

 Copyright without Restrictions